Recruiting Guidelines and Expectations for Students and Employers

 ** Career Center resources (either in person or virtual/online) are defined as: all internship and job opportunities and interviews, events, and fairs facilitated through the Career Center and/or Duke Handshake.

-General Guidelines: Overall, we expect our employer partners to be communicative with students about offers and to provide a reasonable timeline and flexibility (i.e., we recommend honoring student requests for reasonable offer extensions) for students to make informed decisions.
-We strictly prohibit exploding offers and also ask that employers refrain from any inappropriate actions that may influence job and internship offer acceptances.
+General Guidelines: Overall, we expect our employer partners to be communicative with students about offers and to provide a reasonable timeline and flexibility (i.e. we recommend honoring student requests for reasonable offer extensions, which likely will lead to a decrease in reneges) for students to make informed decisions.
+We strictly prohibit exploding offers and ask that employers refrain from any inappropriate actions that may influence job and internship offer acceptances.
 An example of this includes encouraging a student to renege on an already accepted offer from another company.

 We understand that these offer timelines are not collectively applicable to every employer or industry.
 With that in mind, we ask that employers extend reasonable timeframes and provide flexibility to our students to decide on an offer.
 The Employer Relations team is always happy to help and to discuss questions you might have around these offer guidelines.
 Feel free to contact us at careeremployer@duke.edu.

-Fall 2023 Semester Offers: We recommend that employers extending full-time job and/or internship offers to candidates allow students to have at least two weeks to make a decision on the offer.
+Fall 2024 Semester Offers: We recommend that employers extending full-time job and/or internship offers to candidates allow students at least two weeks to make a decision on the offer.
 You may even provide additional time (ex. up to eight weeks) if an offer is extended early in the fall recruiting season.
 Please provide flexibility if a student requests a reasonable offer extension.

 More information on this topic can be found on the NACE Website: